ChaoTang1117/Wonderland/README.md

 In this case, kafka can be incorporated to temporarily store the requests.
 Different HTTP method calls can be published to a separate kafka topic and then read by consumer and store into the dbs.

+### How to test
+The project is swagger enabled.
+After starting the application, all the endpoints can be accessed through swagger UI :http://localhost:8080/swagger-ui/index.html#/
+To access database, use url: http://localhost:8080/h2console/ The database is H2 Embedded.
+JDBC url should be jdbc:h2:mem:testdb as defined in application.properties

 ### Detail:

 #### Use Case: Search campsite availability